ReneOlsthoorn/Ground/README.md

 There is a lot of C code in the world.
 C is practically the base of all major operating systems like Unix, Windows, Linux, BSD and MacOS.
 A lot of C libraries do an excellent job.
 For instance the unpacking of a `.PNG` file can be done with existing C libraries.
 The `GroundSideLibrary` is a .DLL which contains all that C code and creates an interface for it.
 It is compiled using MSYS2 MINGW64, which is great and uses MSVCRT or UCRT by default.
+So, some opensource programmers managed to make a better C environment than Microsoft.

 ### State of Ground : Alpha
 The Ground language is `Alpha`, so do not use the language if you look for a stable language.